Transitioning to Agile

-Successful agile teams can produce higher-quality software better meeting user needs quicker and at a lower cost.
-Transitioning to an agile process like Scrum, however, can be challenging but forethought and working with experienced coaches and trainers will help.
+Successful agile teams can produce higher-quality products that better meet user needs, more quickly and at a lower cost.
+Transitioning to an agile process like Scrum can be challenging but forethought and working with experienced coaches and trainers will help.

 Scrum Foundations Video Series